d-krupke/cpsat-primer/understanding_the_log.md

 the solver initially finds a near-optimal solution but struggles to minimize a small remaining gap.

+> [!WARNING]
+>
+> For models without an objective, especially the log of the search phase will
+> look very different.
+This chapter focuses on models with an objective.

 The structure of the log entries is standardized as follows:

 ```